Ebbabire/react-tabs-challenge/README.md

 The custom data provider solution is designed to cache fetched data, manage state, and implement cache expiration without relying on external libraries like React Query.

+For this project, **custom caching and state management** were implemented instead of using **`React Query`** because of the simplicity of the project i did not want to install an entire library.

 ## Features

 - **Custom Caching**: Data fetched for each tab is stored in a cache to avoid redundant network requests and improve performance.